FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality Assessment: FLEX Dataset

-\subsection{Action/Exercise Selection}
+\subsubsection{Action/Exercise Selection}

-We began by analyzing action types by conducting a comprehensive survey of publicly available fitness AQA datasets\cite{yin2025decadeactionqualityassessment}.
-Our survey revealed that the Waseda-Squat\cite{ogata2019temporal} and Egoexo-Fitness\cite{li2024egoexo} comprise a total of 12 self-loaded fitness actions, whereas the Fitness-AQA\cite{parmar2022domain} includes 3 weight-loaded fitness actions.
+We began by analyzing action types through a comprehensive survey of publicly available fitness AQA datasets, as summarized in a recent survey paper \cite{yin2025decadeactionqualityassessment}.
+The survey revealed that the Waseda-Squat \cite{ogata2019temporal} and Egoexo-Fitness \cite{li2024egoexo} comprise a total of 12 self-loaded fitness actions, whereas the Fitness-AQA \cite{parmar2022domain} includes 3 weight-loaded fitness actions.
 Self-loaded fitness actions do not rely on equipment, making them simpler and less prone to injury—thus more suitable for limited spaces or beginners.
 Conversely, weight-loaded fitness actions typically involve greater difficulty, with clearly defined target muscle groups and structured progression paths (e.g., systematically increasing dumbbell or barbell weights).
 Given the relatively narrow range of weight-loaded fitness actions in existing datasets, the FLEX dataset prioritizes these actions.
 However, due to time and resource constraints, collecting every possible weight-loaded fitness action was not feasible.
-Therefore, based on three dimensions—action prevalence, target muscle groups, and required equipment - we ultimately selected 20 common weight-loaded actions (including 10 barbell-based and 10 dumbbell-based actions).
-The chosen fitness actions not only closely mirror practical training regimens but also comprehensively cover both upper and lower body muscle groups, offering a more complete dataset compared to Egoexo-Fitness\cite{li2024egoexo} (see in \autoref{Fig_all_action} and \autoref{tablex_action}).
-Additionally, researchers at Beijing Sport University validated the placement locations of the sEMG sensors on the target muscles for each action.
+Therefore, based on three dimensions—action prevalence, target muscle groups, and required equipment — we ultimately selected 20 common weight-loaded actions (including 10 barbell-based and 10 dumbbell-based actions).
+The chosen fitness actions not only closely mirror practical training regimens but also comprehensively cover both upper and lower body muscle groups, offering a more complete dataset compared to Egoexo-Fitness \cite{li2024egoexo} (see in \autoref{Fig_all_action} and \autoref{tablex_action}).

-\subsection{Subject Recruitment}
+\subsubsection{Subject Recruitment}